Nikson2003/BASIC-WEB-DEV/README.md

-# CODSOFT Internship - Level 1 Tasks
+# Web Development - Level 1 Tasks

-Welcome to my CODSOFT Internship repository!
-During my internship, I was tasked with completing three projects as part of Level 1.
+Welcome to my Basic Web Dev repository!
 Below you will find descriptions of each task and links to the corresponding repositories or files where you can view the work completed.

 ## Overview

-During this internship, I focused on developing my skills and completing the following tasks:
+I focused on developing my basic skills and completing the following tasks:

 1. **Task 1: Responsive Portfolio Website**
    - **Description:** Developed a responsive portfolio website showcasing my personal projects and skills.
 The site is designed to be user-friendly across various devices and screen sizes.